-Editor’s note: this article was updated on September 13, 2021, to add the Edifier R1280T to Notable mentions.
+Editor’s note: this article was updated on September 16, 2022, to update formatting and expand the Buying guide.

 Hear me out.
-Most people buy the compromise product, whether it’s the Sony WH-1000XM3 instead of the newer Sony WH-1000XM4, or last year’s car because it’s a little cheaper than the newest model.
+Most people buy the compromised product, whether it’s the Sony WH-1000XM4 instead of the newer Sony WH-1000XM5, or last year’s car because it’s a little cheaper than the newest model.
 That is okay, and it’s frequently the smart decision.
 The DALI Oberon 1 makes you feel like you bought the best version and didn’t compromise.
 As far as speakers go, it’s not cheap, but it’s not audiophile expensive either.

 The Kanto YU4 has all the features you want

 You won’t get a neutral frequency response, but with just 4″ woofers, the YU4 is surprisingly thumpy.
 Still, want more bass?
 The YU4 has a sub connection too.
 With a ground connection on the Kanto YU4, you can use a turntable without a preamp, and because the speakers are active-powered, you don’t need an amplifier.
-Basically, this streamlines your entire setup to turntable into Kanto YU4, and done.
-They even threw in a remote and some basic EQ controls.
+This streamlines your entire setup to turntable into Kanto YU4, and done.
+Kanto even threw in a remote and some basic EQ controls.
+Unlike the Sonos Five, you don’t need any apps or Wi-Fi.
 What’s not to love?

 For the classic vinyl experience get the ELAC Debut 2.0 B6.2

 Already got the turntable, the preamp, and the amplifier?
-Perfect, the ELAC Debut 2.0 B6.2 is a no-frills passive speaker that focuses on sound and good engineering.
-Hi-Fi industry legend Andrew Jones is responsible for the Debut 2.0 B6.2 (the name sounds like some kind of cryptic code) which is enough to catch our attention, and the sub-$300 price is enough to hold it.
+Perfect, the ELAC Debut 2.0 B6.2 rates as a no-frills passive speaker that focuses on sound and good engineering.
+Hi-Fi industry legend Andrew Jones is responsible for the Debut 2.0 B6.2 which gets our attention, and the sub-$300 price is enough to hold it.

 - Bowers & Wilkins 607 S2 Anniversary: If you can’t quite justify the cost of the 606 S2 or just want a smaller-sized speaker, these get you the B&W sound.